lumenlabss/LumenOne/README.md

 - [x] Code reorganization into modules (`src`)
 - [ ] Create a Middlewares files (`src/middlewares/exemple.js`)
 - [ ] Optimize code (make it faster, more readable, more orderly, etc.)
+- [ ] Convert stastistic storage from .json to .db

 ### Users pages (backend + frontend)